MicrosoftDocs/navdevitpro-content-pr/fin-graph/resources/dynamics_unitsofmeasure.md

 # unitsOfMeasure resource type

-Represents a **unitsOfMeasure** object, which is a standard of measurement of a quantity, in Dynamics 365 for Financials.
+Represents a unit of measure, which is a standard of measurement of a quantity, in Dynamics 365 for Financials.

 ## Methods